ria-ahyoung/medium-trends-daily/template/dynamic.md

 ✍️ **posted by `Michal Gasparik`**

-<blockquote>Learn how to build a custom web component from scratch with this step-by-step guide.
-Explore how to seamlessly integrate your component…</blockquote>
+<blockquote>Learn how to build a custom web component from scratch with this guide.
+Explore how to seamlessly integrate your component into popular…</blockquote>

 <h3>2.
 Mastering Pipes and Filters: A Messaging System Pattern - <a href="https://medium.com/@nadaralp16/mastering-pipes-and-filters-a-messaging-system-pattern-adcfe7ec1c83" target="_blank" rel="noopener noreferrer">link</a></h3>